angular-slider/angularjs-slider/README.md

 **ticksValuesTooltip** - _Function(value) (defaults to null)_: (requires angular-ui bootstrap) Used to display a tooltip when a tick value is hovered.
 Set to a function that returns the tooltip content for a given value.

 **scale** - _Number (defaults to 1)_: If you display the slider in an element that uses `transform: scale(0.5)`, set the `scale` value to 2 so that the slider is rendered properly and the events are handled correctly.

+**enforceRange** - _Boolean (defaults to false)_: Set to true to round the `rzSliderModel` and `rzSliderHigh` to the slider range even when modified from outside the slider.
+When set to false, if the model values are modified from outside the slider, they are not rounded but they are still rendered properly on the slider.

 **onStart** - _Function(sliderId)_: Function to be called when a slider update is started.
 If an id was set in the options, then it's passed to this callback.